 - 1 cup cottage cheese

 - 15 oz.
-Ricotta cheese (slightly over 2 cups of ricotta)
+Ricotta cheese (or more cottage cheese)

 - 2 eggs

-- Heat the olive oil in a large deep frying pan, squeeze the turkey Italian sausage into the pan and cook over medium-high heat until the sausage is nicely browned and all liquid has evaporated.
-Break it apart with a turner (or use an old-fashioned potato masher) while it cooks.
+- While the peppers steam, heat the olive oil in a large deep frying pan, squeeze the Italian sausage into the pan and cook over medium-high heat until the sausage is nicely browned and all liquid has evaporated.
+Break it apart with a turner (or use an old-fashioned potato masher (affiliate link) while it cooks.

 - When the sausage is brown add the diced onion and minced garlic and cook 2-3 minutes more.

 - Add the crushed tomatoes, diced tomatoes, Dijon mustard, Italian Herb Seasoning (affiliate link), and 3 T chopped basil, stir to combine.

 - Then turn the heat to low and simmer until most of the liquid has evaporated and you have a thick sauce, about 15-20 minutes.